top of page

 Our values : C,C,C,C

-In the spirit of reconciliation, IIIIC Architecture Studio acknowledges the Kombumerri people, the Traditional Owners and Custodians of the land, and we pay respect to Elders past, present and emerging.
+In the spirit of reconciliation, IIIIC Architecture Studio acknowledges the Kombumerri people, the Traditional Owners and Custodians of the land, and pays respect to Elders past, present and emerging.

-IIIIC Architecture Studio combines Living Islands research lab and Atelier Designa.
-It is a collective of interdisciplinary practitioners who merge work experience, research and academia into a cohesive approach.
+IIIIC Architecture Studio brings together the Living Islands research lab and Atelier Designa.
+It is a collective of interdisciplinary practitioners who combine professional experience, research and academic practice into a unified, collaborative platform.

-At IIIIC Architecture, our core values of Critical thinking, Communication, Collaboration, and Creativity drive our approach to creating sustainable architecture that responds to climate change and people's needs.
+At IIIIC Architecture Studio, our core values of Critical thinking, Communication, Collaboration and Creativity guide our approach to design, research and environmental responsiveness.
+We explore sustainable design strategies and climate-driven outcomes that respond to contemporary challenges and community needs.

 operate within IIIIC Architecture Studio,.